 Documentary filmmakers must learn not only to find the heart of the story they also must determine the particular visual style and directorial modes to use to create the strongest impact on the viewer.
-In this course, students will focus on researching and developing their ideas for their 30-minute Thesis Documentaries.
+In this course, students will focus on researching and developing their 30-minute ideas for their Thesis Documentaries.
 Students focus on developing the directorial vision for their films.
 They will have the time to complete assignments to research and develop their own ideas in depth.
 In addition they will locate subjects with which to conduct preliminary interviews, track down experts in the subject matter and find archival footage and other material that will add to the total picture.
 During the course of this class, students will write complete treatments for their thesis films.
-Prerequisite(s): Writing the Documentary I & II, Producing & Directing the Documentary I & II, Editing I & II, and Cinema Studies compared and contrasted for their similarities and differences.
-Prerequisite(s): Directing the Documentary I & II, Editing I & II, Writing the Documentary I, and Cinema Studies
+Prerequisite(s): Writing the Documentary I & II, Producing & Directing the Documentary I & II, Editing I & II, and Cinema Studies